Zero-irp/ViewProj-Blog/index.md

 title: "Index"
 ---

-# Reversing The View-Projection Matrix Blog
+# Reversing The Construction Of The View-Projection Matrix Blog

 Welcome to my blog series on reverse engineering the matrix pipeline of a AAA game.